-Be alert for symptoms, such as fever, the "three Cs"...cough, coryza (runny nose), and conjunctivitis...and a rash starting on the face.
+Watch for symptoms, such as fever, the "three Cs"...cough, coryza (runny nose), and conjunctivitis...and a rash starting on the face.

-If you suspect a patient may have measles, recommend isolation, and notify the local or state health department ASAP.
-Measles is highly contagious, especially from 4 days before to 4 days after the rash starts.
+If you suspect a patient may have measles, isolate them and notify the local or state health department ASAP.
+We know measles is highly contagious, especially from 4 days before to 4 days after the rash starts.